 Pipers® measure the magnetic flux density (MFD) inside of pipelines using one or multiple passive tri-axial magnetic flux sensors.
 In non-metallic pipelines, the Pipers® measure the Earth’s magnetic field unless there are metallic fittings, sleeves, or other magnetic features present along the pipeline.

-As part of the inspection deliverables, the results from a Pipers® pipeline inspection can be presented in INGU’s Pipeline viewer; an interactive geographic information system (GIS) environment that shows the inspection results on a satellite map.
+As part of the inspection deliverables, the results from a Pipers® pipeline inspection can be presented in the INGU Pipeline Viewer; an interactive geographic information system (GIS) environment that shows the inspection results on a satellite map.

 The pipeline path including the launch and receive locations will be marked.
 Depending on the pipeline inspection service selected, leaks, air pockets, metal loss or metallic features (such as valves), etc.… will be marked.
 Clicking on a marker will provide specific information for that marker.
 The pipe tally can also be downloaded.